awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 Verify that the instance is configured with an AWS Identity and Access Management \(IAM\) role that enables the instance to communicate with the Systems Manager API\.
 Also verify that your user account has an IAM user trust policy that enables your account to communicate with the Systems Manager API\.

-**To check whether an instance profile with the necessary permissions is attached to the instance**
+**To determine whether an instance profile with the necessary permissions is attached to the instance**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.